Using the View Only Toolbar

 Cut list - This tool appears only when a Part Studio tab is selected and Frames are used.
 Click to open the Cut list panel from the right side of the UI.
 See Cut List for more information.

-Toggle Custom tables panel - This tool appears only when a Part Studio tab is selected.
+Custom tables - This tool appears only when a Part Studio tab is selected.
 Click to open the Custom tables panel from the right side of the UI.
 If a custom table has been added to the document, it opens:

-- Toggle Configuration panel -
+- Configuration panel -

 Click the Configuration table icon to open the Configured part properties panel (note that this icon appears only when your assembly or Part Studio contains configured properties):